cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 example/ingress.yaml
 ```

-You can download the sample manifest from github, edit it, and submit the manifest to Kubernetes with the command:
+You can download the sample manifest from GitHub , edit it, and submit the manifest to Kubernetes with the command:

 ```yaml
 $ kubectl create --edit -f https://raw.githubusercontent.com/jetstack/cert-manager/release-0.11/docs/tutorials/acme/quick-start/example/ingress.yaml